MatanPazi/controls_challenge/overview/overview.md

 * steerCommand  $[rad]$

 ## Defining the state vector, $x_k$:
+### ***CHANGE, Going with LPV state-space*** Will need to change my statve vector.
+Tried an LPV-ARX model.
+It performed well as a short‑term predictor, but was a poor choice to use with a controller.
+It learned patterns rather than physical cause‑and‑effect — and control needs cause‑and‑effect.
+The model was good at:
+“What happens next?”.

+But what was needed was:
+“What should I do (steer) to make something happen?”.

 According to the costs in this challenge, the current and previous lateral acceleration are sufficient to calculate both, so those 2 states are crucial to have in the state vector.